Hungry in Fort Myers? Here's La Velle's annual restaurant guide

 The Beached Whale.
 This was the first place I visited the first time I drove over to Fort Myers Beach.
 Looks like a burger joint but is a little more than that.
 For happy hour, half-priced wings and flatbread are very good.
 The daily dinner specials usually are pretty strong.
 The writers from the Associated Press like the Cuban Whale sandwich.
 JoeC?
 Pulled Pork and the Blackened Grouper sandwich.
 After a brief absence, Oysters Rockefeller are back!
 The deck is a great place to hang out.
 There are TV’s everywhere to watch sports.
 Some of my favorite staff members have left The Whale, but it’s still worth a visit, especially if you are on the beach during the NCAA hoops tournament.
 Bands play there nightly.

 Stevie Tomato’s.
-To be honest, I’m not the biggest fan of the food here.
+I wasn't the biggest fan of the food here.
 The only purpose it serves is that it’s a good place to watch sports.
-Note: Stevie T's has moved to a location near I-75 - between Hammond Stadium and jetBlue Park.
+Note: Stevie T's has moved to a location near I-75 - between Hammond Stadium and jetBlue Park - and the food is better.

 Ron Dao's.
 Short story.
 I was looking for a place to get some work done a few years ago while watching soccer.
 Did a search and found this place - with WiFi!!!
 Walked in...and it is huge!
 TV's all over the place.
 I ordered a pizza with shrimp on it, and it rocked!
 The only drawback is that it's out of the way.
 But if you want a good pizza and want to watch sports, this is worth the visit.

 I enjoy a good cigar now and then.
 And there’s no better place to have one than The Cigar Bar.
 There are two locations in town.
 In recent years, I can be found at the Gulf Coast Town Center location.
-I prefer Rocky Patel cigars, in case anyone wants to buy one for me!
-Actually Rocky lives down here and will stop by from time to timer.
-Dino and Randy are managers there and are great guys.
+I like Rocky Patel cigars, in case anyone wants to buy one for me!
+Actually Rocky lives down here and will stop by from time to time.
+Randy and Brooke are managers there and are great people.
 One of the bartenders, Jaimie, is from Buffalo, Minn. and remains a huge Twins fan.
 Luis Tiant, who has his own cigar line, stops by every couple of weeks.

 If you are looking for dining, shopping and other things rolled into one, here are a few places to remember: